-Classic or Skating Style?
+Classic or skating style

 As a beginner go for classic style, where you generally keep your skis in a straight line and it’s more of a walking style, this is the basic style to initially master.
 Once you’ve mastered classic style you may decide this is for you and continue with your development of the technique.
 Alternatively, you may decide to take up skating style, this is the more advanced technique that you see the biathletes using.
 It’s more advanced and requires a more technical skill set.
-Top tip – to begin with stick with classic and see how you get on.

 There are different skis for classic and skating, so make sure you get the right skis for the type of skiing you are going to do.
 The skis are longer than normal alpine skis, somewhere between 95% and 105% of your height, the poles are much longer too (between chest and shoulder height in relation to your body) for pushing uphill, so don’t be tempted to try and use your normal alpine ski poles.

-Most XC skis are “wax-less” as the traction for going uphill is provided by a “fish-scale” type grip pattern on the central section on the bottom of the ski.
+Most cross country skis are “wax-less” as the traction for going uphill is provided by a “fish scale” type grip pattern on the central section on the bottom of the ski.
 If your skis don’t have a “grippy” section on the bottom you will need to wax them for traction, then you need to get the right wax.
-Soft wax = more grip uphill, but slower downhill.
-Hard wax = less grip uphill, but quicker downhill.
-Top tip – to begin with get skis with a “grippy” section to eliminate the wax issue.

 Make sure your boots fit well, nice and snug.
-XC ski boots are more like a hiking boot, in many ways similar to a winter ankle style cycling boot.
+Cross country ski boots are more like a hiking boot, in many ways similar to a winter ankle style cycling boot.
 Ensure they fit well as you are basically walking and jogging in them whilst skiing for several hours a day.

-You can hire cross country ski equipment from a number of ski hire shops in resort.
-Prices start at around €13 for one day up to around €70 for a week, which includes skis, poles and boots.
+You can hire cross country ski equipment in the village of Villar d'Arène and from a number of ski hire shops in resort.
 Check in the shops for current prices.